Understanding Self-Supervised Learning via Gaussian Mixture Models: Fisher subspace

-\paragraph{Class Preserving Subspace.} Additionally, we use a unique property~\cite{fukunaga2013introduction} of the Fisher subspace; it is the smallest subspace preserving the class posterior probabilities for Gaussian mixtures with shared covariance. \begin{lemma} Let $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$ be a SharedGMM and $\Pr(z=k|\vx)$ be the posterior probability of $\vx$ being drawn from the component $z$.
+\end{definition} We also use a unique property of the Fisher subspace~\cite{fukunaga2013introduction}; it is the smallest subspace preserving the class posterior probabilities for Gaussian mixtures with shared covariance, which we formalize next. \begin{lemma} Let $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$ be a SharedGMM and $\Pr(z=k|\vx)$ be the posterior probability of $\vx$ being drawn from the component $z$.
 Let $S_F$ be the mixture's Fisher subspace and $\vA_F$ be a projection matrix such that $\col{\vA_F} = S_F$.
 Then for any $\vx \sim F$,

-\end{lemma} Crucially, this property implies that projecting a GMM onto its Fisher subspace will not result in mode collapse or erroneous mode merging.
+\end{lemma} {Crucially, this property implies that projecting a GMM onto its Fisher subspace will not result in mode collapse or erroneous mode merging.
 Moreover, any clustering algorithm operating in the lower dimensional subspace will observe the same class probabilities as in the original space.
-Owing to it's properties of maximizing the ratio of inter to intra-component variances and preservation of class probabilities (i.e., index of underlying component), we argue that \emph{Fisher subspace is the optimal subspace for projection}, particularly for the class of shared covariance GMMs.
+Owing to these properties of the Fisher subspace, we argue that it is \emph{the optimal subspace for projection}, particularly for the class of shared covariance GMMs.
+Under the fully labeled SharedGMM setting, one could deduce that the subspace learned by (multi-class) LDA, $S_{LDA}$, for SharedGMM coincides with Fisher subspace $S_F$.}